 Think of how much time you spend with your life partner.
 And now compare that with the time you spend with your colleagues at work.
 Now imagine, how painful, awkward, and unpredictable splitting up with your spouse can be.
 You always thought you knew this person inside out, but it turns out that’s not the case.
 He or she can reveal their ugliest side to your greatest surprise at the moment when you are most vulnerable or weak.

 About 50% of all marriages in the US end up in a divorce and about 50% of founders are no longer the CEO after 3 years into a venture either.
 As much as a divorce can be painful and costly, the same goes for co-founders splitting up when they feel that they are no longer aligned towards the same goals.

 Here are a few tips and insights on how to look for and choose upcoming co-founders:

 Good Working Relationship

-You don’t need to be friends, but it would be good if you at least like each other or have some similarities or common interests.
+You don’t need to be friends, but it would be good if you at least like each other or have some similarities or common interests with your co-founders.
 There is the concept of the “look-alike” rule, which I personally use a lot when hiring or considering someone to become a co-founder for my next company.
 Would I be up for going for a drink with that person after work, to go through everything with them at the end of a day, to confide and discuss my thoughts and get straight and honest feedback?
 If the answer is yes, then it’s already a great deal.